somebeaver/Lowrider.js/README.md

   the one the user sees.
 If you want to have "background" components, you'll need to hide them with CSS, and they can't execute code until they exist in the DOM.
+- Lowrider.js is designed for use with the light DOM and hasn't been tested with the Shadow DOM.